marizmelo/DORM/README.md

 -------
 Here is a simple example how you can use DORM to render your HTML documents.

-First, write an DORM file containing a JSON structured object:
+First, write a DORM file containing a JSON structured object:

     {
       "doctype" : {},